CraigMason19/Obsidian-Tech-Vault/Software/Blender/Blender.md

 There are 3 types of unit measurements in Blender

 - "None" represents simple 'unit' based measurement.
 - "Metric" represents "millimetres", "meters" etc.
 - "Imperial" represents "inches", "foot", "mile" etc.

 Metric units are the default standard of measurement in 3D printing.
 So switching to “Metric” units in “Properties Window > Scene > Units > Length” sets the base unit to "1 Meter" and "Scale: 1.000" this means;

 - 0.001 = 1mm (one millimeter)
 - 0.010 = 1cm (one centimetre)
 - 0.100 = 1dm (one decimetre/ten centimetres)
 - 1.000 = 1m (one metre)
 - 1000.000 = 1km (one kilometre)

+## Bambu Mini A1

+- Scene properties
+	- Set units to metric
+	- Set scale as 1
+	- Set length to meters

+Now in blender every meter will be a a mm on the plate.
+E.g. In blender a cube of 10 x 10 x 10 will be a 1cm cube.

 ## Scanning and then printing images 1:1